-All the food that is grown and rescued is then donated to support already-existing food relief agencies of various sizes and by utilising existing infrastructure Food for Change keeps costs extremely low to allow for more food to serve those in need.
+All the food that is grown and rescued is then donated to support already-existing food relief agencies of various sizes.
+By utilising existing infrastructure, Food For Change keeps costs extremely low to allow for more food to serve those in need.

 In the first three years of operation Food for Change managed to rescue 103,056 meals and grow 101,978 meals for hungry Australians.
 For many people, making that type of impact would be enough.
 But for Matt, it was just the beginning.
-After a member of the board walked into a local IGA store and seeing a collection for a local charity, Matt wondered how Food for Change could do something similar.
+After a member of the board mentioned they had walked into a local IGA store and saw a collection tin for a local charity, Matt wondered how Food for Change could do something similar.
 Shortly after, he pitched the company to sponsor the Food Rescue program and App.

-The program was trialled in Sydney Australia and in short the app allows IGA stores to donate food that might otherwise go into the bin, such as items close to their expiry date or fresh produce that might have cosmetic imperfections.
-Previously this items were thrown into the bin as other food relief organisations would not pick them up.
+The app and program was trialled in Sydney Australia and in short allows IGA stores to donate food that might otherwise go into the bin, such as items close to their expiry date or fresh produce that might have cosmetic imperfections.
+Previously these items were thrown into the bin as other food relief organisations would not pick them up.
 “It’s a win-win for everyone,” said Matt.
 “More food for the hungry and less food to landfill”.

-During the six-month pilot period, the app provided over 30,000 meals to the hungry in Sydney—and brought Matt an unexpected moment of serendipity.
-He was there for the first collection of food from the app, a turning point in Food for Change’s story.
-A representative from St Vincent’s De Paul attended as well and mentioned that some of the food the organisation was collecting would be taken to a Sydney homeless shelter—the same shelter where Matt’s father lived.
+During the six-month pilot period, the IGA Food Rescue Program provided over 30,000 meals to the hungry in Sydney—and brought Matt an unexpected moment of serendipity.
+He was there for the first collection of food from Meadowbank IGA and a representative from St Vincent’s De Paul attended as well and mentioned that some of the food the organisation was collecting would be taken to a Sydney homeless shelter—the same shelter where Matt’s father had lived for a period of time.
 He was now able to give back to people who, like his father, had fallen on their luck.

 Comments are closed.